FRRouting/frr/doc/developer/workflow.rst

    If the script finds one or more WARNINGs it will exit with 1.
 If it finds one or more ERRORs it will exit with 2.

+   For convenience the Linux documentation for the :file:`tools/checkpatch.pl` script has been included unmodified (i.e., it has not been updated to reflect local changes) :doc:`here <checkpatch>`

 Please remember that while FRR provides these tools for your convenience,